 In this policy, where we say 'cookies' it can also mean similar tracking technologies that collect data while you use our websites and mobile apps, and when you receive, open or respond to emails we send you.
 More information on the tracking we use in our emails, including how you can stop it, can be found in the Email Tracking section below.

-Data we collect will be held by the company you contract with, which may be Lloyds Bank Corporate Markets plc, Lloyds Bank International Limited, Lloyds Investment Fund Managers Limited or Lloyds Bank (International Services) Limited, which are part of the Lloyds Banking Group.
+Data we collect will be held by Lloyds Bank Corporate Markets plc Jersey, Guernsey and Isle of Man branches, which is part of the Lloyds Banking Group.
 We use this data to:

 - Protect you from fraud and keep improving security